Opening a Managed Currency Account is a straightforward three-step process.

-ECU does not provide independent investment advice to retail clients, and private individuals who are prospective ECU Managed Currency Account clients should take independent advice from a professional financial advisor regarding the suitability for them of considering investing in a Managed Currency Account.
+ECU does not provide independent investment advice to retail clients, and private individuals who are prospective ECU Managed Currency Account clients should take independent advice from a professional financial adviser regarding the suitability for them of considering investing in a Managed Currency Account.
 As part of the client take-on process ECU will require the following documentation:

 To open an Individual or Corporate Account, a Joint Account or a SIPP Account, the client will need to enter into a Client Agreement with ECU, authorising ECU to manage the account with the nominated Account Provider on the client’s behalf under a limited Power of Attorney (as provided by ECU).